joeyoung/arduino_keypads/README.txt

 November 30, 2013 - Verified use with PCF8575, note difference between
 PCF8575 (pullups) and PCF8575C (no pullups) in 'using...' document, add HelloKeyShr example to illustrate port pin sharing feature.

+May 19, 2014 - Add Keypad_MC17.
+Originally discussed with Chris Atomix,
+2014-01-17.
+The MCP23017 can be similar to MCP23016, but it has internal pullups which must be enabled, and 16-bit mode is assumed for the library.

 I will be maintaining the I2C bus enhancements, possibly adding other keypad interfaces, and the latest version(s) will be posted here on